- Symptoms of Appendicitis

-Generally antibiotic medicines will be given before and after the procedure.
-Smoking may also increase the risk of the infection.
+Generally, antibiotic medicines will be given before and after the procedure.
+Smoking may also increase the risk of infection.

 Longer bed rest may lead to this complication, regular walking may reduce the risk.

-General anesthesia applied during the surgery may worsen the problems with heart and lungs.
+General anesthesia applied during the surgery may worsen the problems with the heart and lungs.

-Anesthetist will suggest the best possible option based on patient’s health condition.
+The anesthetist will suggest the best possible option based on a patient’s health condition.